cncf/tag-security/compliance/README.md

 ## Charter

 Cloud Native systems represent a paradigm shift in both technical and human operations workflows.
-The community (and industry) has invested significant time researching and solutioning approaches to Cloud native security concerns and topics: software vulnerabilities, risk management, software component dependencies and infrastructure as code (GitOps), supply chain provenance, malicious attackers, threat models, and technical security assessments.
+The community (and industry) has invested significant time researching and solving approaches to Cloud native security concerns and topics: software vulnerabilities, risk management, software component dependencies and infrastructure as code (GitOps), supply chain provenance, malicious attackers, threat models, and technical security assessments.
 At the same time, many commercial, non-profit foundations, community and government organizations performing services or providing data storage must abide by national, regional, or local laws and regulations regarding user privacy and data, with assurance of protection of their compute